JDBC Connectivity: Connecting Colrows to Your BI & AI Stack

 Password: cl_live_8a2c…

-• Catalog reflection returns the semantic graph, not raw schemas.
+• Catalog reflection returns the semantic graph.
 Your BI tool sees governed concepts and dimensions instead of a thousand internal tables.

 • Trace IDs in result sets.
 Every result includes a __trace_id column that resolves to the full audit trace.